 - You consider what it’s worth to you.
 The value and help you’re receiving.

-- Evaluate that in function of your income and decide if you can afford any financial contribution and, if so, how much.
+- Evaluate that in function of your income and decide the financial contribution you can afford.

-- There are other non-financial ways to contribute to the promotion of this course and The Explanation with an explanation here.
+- There are other non-financial ways to contribute to the promotion of this course and The Explanation with details here.

 Please remember that this is a give-give relationship.
 The Explanation is giving you a more profound understanding of God’s Word.
 Consider what you’re giving in return to The Explanation and to others who need this understanding.